le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 # Summary

-Content Security Policy can provide for you app additional security layer against XSS and data injection attacks (XSS is in third place in the ranking of the key risks of Web-based applications under the 2013 OWASP).
+Content Security Policy can provide the additional security layer for your apps against XSS and data injection attacks (XSS is in third place in the ranking of the key risks of Web-based applications under the 2013 OWASP).

 *That’s all folks!* Thank you for reading till the end.